LuxCoreRender/LuxCore/README.txt

 LuxMark
 =======

-LuxMark is OpenCL and CPU benchmark based on SLG.
+LuxMark is OpenCL benchmark based on SLG.

 Authors
 =======